 ClimBEco graduate research school

-To foster a new generation of researchers that can address societal grand challenges BECC, together with the SRA MERGE have developed the interdisciplinary research school Climate, Biodiversity and Ecosystem services in a changing world – ClimBEco.
-ClimBEco is financed by BECC, MERGE and the Faculty of Science in Lund and is open to all students enrolled as PhD students.
+To foster a new generation of researchers that can address societal grand challenges BECC, together with the SRA MERGE, have developed ClimBEco.
+This is an interdisciplinary research school focused on Climate, Biodiversity and Ecosystem services in a changing world.
+It is open to all students enrolled as PhD students.

 Inter-disciplinary skills and mentorship programme

-Through ClimBEco, PhD students associated with BECC acquire inter-disciplinary skills and an overview of the environmental, global change and sustainability fields with their many disciplinary facets.
-A mentorship programme supports PhD students in career planning, building and strengthening networks within academia and the employment market
+Through ClimBEco, PhD students associated with BECC acquire inter-disciplinary skills and an overview of the environmental, global change and sustainability fields with their many disciplinary aspects.
+A mentorship program supports PhD students in career planning, building and strengthening networks within academia and the employment market.

-The vast majority of PIs in BECC are involved in teaching and development of bachelor and masters programs at the universities including environmental science, physical geography, political science, geology, economics, and biology.
+The vast majority of Principal Investigators (PIs) in BECC are involved in teaching and development of bachelor and masters programs at the universities.
+Including environmental science, physical geography, political science, geology, economics and biology.

 Thesis work – often outside the universities